 The Diploma program provides students with learning experiences to help develop those skills and attitudes necessary to excel in medical assisting.
 Students can gain a thorough knowledge of modern medical office practices such as medical dictation, medical emergencies, medical insurance, medical law and ethics, medical office administration, and medical office procedures.
 Students will be provided the opportunity to prepare for work in entry-level positions in doctor's offices, hospitals, home health agencies, and other allied health organizations.
 If a student successfully earns 16 credits per quarter, this program is designed for full-time students to complete in 12 months.
-All credits earned in this program are applicable to the Medical Assisting Associate of Applied Science Degree and Health Care Administration - Medical Administrative Bachelor of Applied Science Degree Programs.
+All credits earned in this program are applicable to the Medical Assisting Associate of Applied Science Degree.